 Potato Skin Bites as Nachos

 Potato Skin Bites as Nachos are little baked potato skins filled with our favorite taco filling, topped with diced tomatoes, green onions, and shredded cheddar cheese and served as little “Nachos.”
-Only these are without the tortilla chips!
+Only these are gluten-free – and without tortilla chips.
 The perfect little appetizer for all game-nights, with guaranteed success for everyone calling for more!

 Let’s face it.
 Who doesn’t like nachos on game nights?